Explained: Instant Search Synonyms

 There are two types of synonyms you can enter in Instant Search.
 These are:

-- One way synonym
+- One-way synonym

 - Two-way synonym

-phone => iphone
+phone => iPhone

 By associating one or more synonyms with each other, they are considered the same in both directions.

-shoe <=> boot <=> slipper <=> trainers
+shoe <=> boot <=> slipper <=> sneakers

-Once you have entered your synonym, click on add.
+Once you've entered your synonym, click 'add'.

-For example, while you could make "League of Legends" and "LOL" synonyms, you cannot do that for "The Lord of the Rings" and "LOTR".
+Multi-word synonyms are limited to a maximum of three words.
+For example, while you could make "League of Legends" and "LOL" synonyms, you cannot do so for "The Lord of the Rings" and "LOTR".